 We will exclude the Game LPIs of your lowest performing games from your Cognitive Area LPI calculation if you have played enough games in that Cognitive Area.

-Overall LPI is calculated using a weighted average of the Game LPIs from all Cognitive Areas.
-Since you might not play an equal number of games from each Cognitive Area, your Overall LPI may not be the same as the average of your 5 Cognitive Area LPIs.
+Cognitive LPI is calculated using a weighted average of the Game LPIs from all Cognitive Areas.
+Since you might not play an equal number of games from each Cognitive Area, your Cognitive LPI may not be the same as the average of your 5 Cognitive Area LPIs.

-We will exclude the Game LPIs of your lowest performing games from your Overall Area LPI calculation if you have played enough games on our site.
+We will exclude the Game LPIs of your lowest performing games from your LPI calculations if you have played enough games.

 Not what you were looking for?

-Want to learn how your LPI compares to other users?
+Want to learn how your LPI compares to other members?
 Check out our How You Compare FAQ.

 Wondering why some games don’t have an LPI?
 Read our Early Access games FAQ.